mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 .. label:: end_Prepare_class

-Four parameters are provided to the *Prepare* class:
+Four atom parameters are provided to the *Prepare* class:

 - the atom masses :math:`m`,
 - the LJ parameters :math:`\sigma` and :math:`\epsilon`,